Keyless Signing of Container Images using GitHub Actions

 cosign verify --rekor-url "https://rekor.sigstore.dev/" ttl.sh/signed-test-89b280e@sha256:9cbba3d51f93e5ccaea502009a72bfb88985cc9c179982574f012394f45edd4d --certificate-identity "https://github.com/your-github-username/your-github-repo.github/workflows/keyless.yaml@refs/heads/main" --certificate-oidc-issuer "https://token.actions.githubusercontent.com" | jq .

-Replace ttl.sh/signed-test-89b280e@sha256:9cbba3d51f93e5ccaea502009a72bfb88985cc9c179982574f012394f45edd4d with your own container image URL, likewise the your-github-username with your github username and your-github-repo with your own repo name.
+Replace ttl.sh/signed-test-89b280e@sha256:9cbba3d51f93e5ccaea502009a72bfb88985cc9c179982574f012394f45edd4d with your container image URL, likewise your-github-username with your github username and your-github-repo with your repo name.

-Or better still run it in your github actions workflow.
+Or better still run it in your GitHub actions workflow.

 - name: Verify the image signing